Mutual Funds: Asset Allocation, Retirement Planning, Choosing a Broker & Further Reading

 Investing for Retirement

-With failing confidence in our (U.S) government, uncertainty over the future of social security, and record breaking increases in the cost-of-living, it makes sense to start putting a little away for retirement sooner rather than later.
-Investing the money that you have been saving up for your twilight years (at a level of risk that you are comfortable with, as discussed in Section IV) is a great way to let your money grow so that you can meet your financial goals.
+With failing confidence in our (U.S.) government, uncertainty over the future of social security, and record breaking increases in the cost-of-living, it makes sense to start putting a little away for retirement sooner rather than later.
+Investing the money that you have been saving up for your twilight years (at a level of risk that you are comfortable with, as discussed above) is a great way to let your money grow so that you can meet your financial goals.
 After all, you want to be able to spend as much time as you please napping in your backyard hammock, rather than greeting people at Wal-Mart.